rbucks/toofr-chrome/README.md

 toofr-chrome
 ============

-Chrome extension for Toofr API
+Chrome extension for the Toofr API